modnarlluf/pbf/Readme.md

 PHP Bot Framework
 ===

-This project provides a framework for building chat bots with php.
+This project provides a framework for building bots with php.

+It's currently unix-only as only pcntl is supported for multitasking.

 Requirements
 ---